What’s The Problem With Plastic?

 Up to 12.7 million tonnes is ending up in the ocean every year (this is the equivalent weight of around 250 elephants every hour).
 It can entangle animals or be eaten and cause injury or starvation.

-Plastic in the environment never goes away, it just fragments into smaller and smaller pieces.
+Plastic in the environment never goes away and it just fragments into smaller and smaller pieces.
 These pieces have been found inside tiny creatures at the bottom of the deep sea and frozen into the Antarctic sea ice.
 We have no way to clean them out of the ocean.

 Poisoning the Food Chain